 Note that negative numbers will work in the settings above to trigger dates BEFORE the expiration date.

 AE Tip™: Given that automatic renewals often occur 60 to 90 days prior to a member's expiration date, traditional "upon invoice" or "net 30" payment terms generally don't make sense for automatic renewals.

 If a new member registers from the frontend of the website, or is added by an admin on the backend, their transactions are due on receipt.

-- Transaction Date: Expiration date + number of days given in member type setting OR today, whichever is greater
+Transaction Date: Expiration date + the number of days indicated in the member type setting OR today, whichever is greater.

-Should you want to change the terms on a particular dues invoice, this can always be done inside of QuickBooks.
-Simply find the invoice in QuickBooks and make the change.
+Should you want to change the terms on a particular dues invoice, this can be done by editing the invoice in QuickBooks Online.